CirklAI/.github/profile/README.md

 Things I love with the power of a thousand suns:
 - **Gleam**-I have never learned a language so quickly
 - **Elixir**-Simply amazing, never before have I enjoyed creating a web app.
+- **Rust**-The G.O.A.T

-  -Note: The none of the above languages in this section are in use at Cirkl, I just personaly like them ;)
+  -Note: The not all of the above languages in this section are in use at Cirkl, I just personaly like them ;)